SASSA Means Test 2026

 Some important things to note are:

-• For unmarried applicants, the means test is dependent on the candidate’s and their spouses income and assets.
+• For married applicants, the means test is dependent on the candidate’s and their spouses income and assets.

 • It does not make a difference if the candidate is married in the community of property or out of the community of property.